 Truman Capote wrote the 'non-fiction novel' from which the film is drawn, using the novelist's craft to render reality.
 The reality was that at two a.m. on November 15, 1959 in the rural town of Holcomb, Kansas, the four members of the Clutter family were roused from their sleep, bound and gagged, and then brutally murdered by two unknown assailants.
 After the latters' capture, sentencing and imprisonment prior to execution, Capote researched the case thoroughly, spent weeks talking with the prisoners, Perry Smith and Richard Hickock, jurors, police, friends and neighbors, trying to unearth why such a senseless act was committed, and what society's response might have been.

-- It is November 13, 1959.
-Perry Smith, a dwarfish, dreamy, soft-spoken man of Cherokee Indian and Dutch descent has been paroled from prison for the past few months.
-He's on a Greyhound Bus drifting from an unknown location to Kansas City and strumming his guitar.
+Perry Smith (Robert Blake), a dwarfish, dreamy, soft-spoken man of Cherokee Indian and Dutch descent has been paroled from prison for the past few months.
+He's on a Greyhound Bus drifting from an unknown location to Kansas City, Missouri and strumming his guitar.
 A little girl is fascinated by his strumming, but after he spots her, she walks away.
 He is to meet up with an old prison buddy, Willie Jay.
-But he's also expecting to meet with Dick Hickock, another former prison buddy from the local area that had written him a letter about a "perfect score" they could make in western Kansas and that he will meet him at the bus terminal.
+But he's also expecting to meet with Dick Hickock (Scott Wilson), another former prison buddy from the local area that had written him a letter about a "perfect score" they could make in western Kansas and that he will meet him at the bus terminal.

 Dick Hickock is a charming young man from a simple farm family that own a small tract of land and live just outside of Olathe, Kansas, a suburb of Kansas City.
 His father is ill and dying of cancer.
 He informs his father that is coughing badly outside the outhouse that he will get them a better place.
 With his rifle in the backseat of his 1949 Chevrolet, he is ready to pick up Perry and begin his journey.

-At the Greyhound terminal in Kansas City, Perry phones the prison chaplain, Reverend James Post, inquiring about his friend Willie Jay.
+At the Greyhound terminal in Kansas City, Perry phones the prison chaplain, Reverend James Post (Sheldon Allman), inquiring about his friend Willie Jay.
 Perry is upset that he has not yet been released from prison and the chaplain warns him not to set foot into Kansas, since his parole has a condition that he is not to do so.

-Out in western Kansas in the town of Holcomb, near Garden City, we are introduced of a prosperous farmer by the name of Herbert Clutter and his family.
+Out in western Kansas in the town of Holcomb, near Garden City, we are introduced of a prosperous farmer by the name of Herbert Clutter (John McLiam) and his family.
 He is a healthy, vigorous, kindly, yet straitlaced man of 48 years of age that has never used tobacco, alcohol, or caffeine in his life and having a glass of milk for breakfast.
-His beautiful and sweet 16 year old daughter gives him a morning kiss informing him of her busy day ahead and he finds his 15 year old son Kenyon down in the basement, who is sneaking a smoke and painting a box for his older sister's wedding.
+His beautiful and sweet 16-year-old daughter gives him a morning kiss informing him of her busy day ahead and he finds his 15-year-old son Kenyon down in the basement, who is sneaking a smoke and painting a box for his older sister's wedding.
 Herbert smells the smoke and pretends he doesn't know Kenyon is doing it, but knows and dismisses it.
 Herbert's wife Bonnie is an ailing and frail woman suffering psychosomatic illness and bedridden much of the time.

 Back at the Kansas City bus terminal, Perry is in the washroom treating his badly scarred knee that he got years ago from a motorcycle accident.
 Afterwards, he looks in the mirror and imagines himself performing in Las Vegas in a nightclub with empty chairs, but then Dick notices him and gets him out of his trance.
 They leave the terminal.

-Perry and Dick stop at a hardware store in Emporia purchasing duct tape, rubber gloves, and nylon rope for their victims.
+On November 14, after driving all night, Perry and Dick stop at a hardware store in Emporia purchasing duct tape, rubber gloves, and nylon rope for their victims.
 At the checkout stand, Dick steals a package of razor blades.
-They regret not having purchased nylon stockings, but Perry said maybe they could go to a Catholic church and get them after seeing nuns.
+They regret not having purchased nylon stockings (so they can use to put over their heads to disguise their faces), but Perry said maybe they could go to a Catholic church and get them after seeing nuns.
 Dick jokes and says, "yeah, we'll just go barge in like it was a five and dime store".

-The next morning, a friend of Nancy's and her parents are repeatedly ringing the doorbell at the Clutter home, but nobody answers.
+The next morning (November 15), a friend of Nancy's and her parents are repeatedly ringing the doorbell at the Clutter home, but nobody answers.
 They cautiously enter the home.
 The girls father finds a severed phone cord and the girl is screaming.
 Afterwards, police cars and ambulances arrive at the Clutter home to take away the bodies.
 The postmistress, Sadie Truitt, is surprised at what's going on.

 Perry is asleep at a hotel in Olathe and Dick is at his parents modest home eating.
 He asks his father what happened to the basketball game and told it got interrupted because of a murder that happened in Garden City that's on the news.
 Dick jokes and declares he's never been so hungry in his life.

-Agent Alvin Dewey has been in charge of the case and is a local resident.
-He and another agent, Roy Church, have been dispatched to investigate the scene.
+FBI Agent Alvin Dewey (John Forsythe) has been in charge of the case and is a local resident.
+He and another agent, Roy Church (John Gallaudet), have been dispatched to investigate the scene.
 They are trying to recover fingerprints and Dewey can't find a clue as to why they have been robbed, because Herbert Clutter never kept large sums of cash on him and did everything by check.
 They are later at the courthouse in Garden City seeing a slide show of bloody footprints seen of two different kinds of shoes and Dewey informs the men that the press do not get the information.
 After reviewing the slideshow, Dewey insists he will give only facts, mainly that Herbert Clutter's throat was cut and that the women were not molested.
-He meets up with a stern, but friendly and easygoing reporter, Bill Jensen, supposedly Truman Capote's alter ego.
+He meets up with a stern, but friendly and easygoing reporter, named Bill Jensen (Paul Stewart) ( supposedly based on the writer Truman Capote).
 They converse alone in the courtroom and can't figure out the case, but Dewey informs him the two older daughters will get the insurance, even though it was written the same night of the murder.
 Agent Church is at the Clutter home with the housekeeper and she discovers that Kenyon's radio is missing.

-Prisoner Floyd Wells hears the report of the Clutter murders on the radio and is surprised at the 1,000 dollar reward for anybody that has any clue of them.
+Prisoner Floyd Wells hears the report of the Clutter murders on the radio and is surprised at the $1,000r reward for anybody that has any clue of them.
 But still the agents have no clue of it.
-Yet somehow they knew that over 40 dollars in cash was stolen.
+Yet somehow they knew that over $40 in cash was stolen.

-Meanwhile about two days later, Perry and Dick are shopping in Kansas City.
-Dick plans to write a lot of hot checks for a fitted suit for Perry, whom he says is about to get married, an expensive ring, camera, and a television set.
+Meanwhile about two days later, Perry and Dick are shopping in Kansas City, Kansas.
+Dick plans to write a lot of bad checks for a fitted suit for Perry, whom he says is about to get married, an expensive ring, camera, and a television set.
 Afterwards they leave and are on their way to Mexico to never come back, hoping to score there.

 Dewey and Bill Jensen meet at Hartman's Cafe, a small restaurant in Holcomb managed by Bess Hartman, a sassy, no-nonsense woman.
 Dewey receives an immediate phone call there from Harold Nye, another agent assigned to the case, with a phone call from Lansing, Kansas from Logan Sanford, head of Kansas Bureau of Investigation.
 There is a confession from Floyd Wells, Dick Hickcok's former cellmate about Floyd being a former hired man for Clutter and how he told Dick about Clutter's place and all the money and a safe that he had and that Dick wanted to rob the place.
 He explains how Dick was obsessed with the Clutter home, but never took him seriously.
 Sanford insists on a pickup for parole violation for Hickock and that he's also wanted for passing hot checks.